BetonQuest/BetonQuest/README.md

 This page is contains information important for developers.
 If you're a user of BetonQuest, head to the [Spigot page](https://www.spigotmc.org/resources/betonquest.2117/) or the [official Wiki](https://github.com/Co0sh/BetonQuest/wiki).
 Alternatively, you can ask for support on [Issues](https://github.com/Co0sh/BetonQuest/issues).

+**This is for spigot 1.8 - 1.12.
+Some highly experimental dev builds for 1.13 can be found at [bundabrg/BetonQuest](https://github.com/bundabrg/BetonQuest/releases).
+Use them at your own risk!**

 ## Getting started

 If you're looking for an already compiled binaries visit [Releases](https://github.com/Co0sh/BetonQuest/releases) for standard releases or [dev website](https://betonquest.pl) for development builds.
 This section will cover setting up the BetonQuest development workflow.